Notes on the Geography of Peru: Pisac

 You can't enter the enclosure now, nor touch the intihuatana.
 It's an understandable policy, but...

 Here's the so-called Moon Temple, a twin to the Sun Temple.
 Why two doors so close to another?
 So many questions; so few answers.

-You remember some old professor commenting on the ability of Greek sculptors to render in stone cloth folds that appear to be soft?
+You remember some old professor commenting on the ability of Greek sculptors to carve cloth folds that appear to be soft?
 So check these corners.

 Doorways here are tapered in two directions, both inward and laterally.
 The inward lean helps to resist the thrust of the thatched roof, which pushed down and out.

 The lean of the jamb is not so easily explained, though it conforms to the trapezoidal form that is quintessential to Inca design.

 The pegs are a bit of a puzzle.
 Such pegs are often used to anchor roof thatch, but in most if not all such cases the pegs are on the outside of the building.
 Gasparini has a photograph of such external pegs, and he observes that they "may have its antecedents in the projecting timber that rural houses still have" (Inca Architecture, p.
 313-315).

 Amazingly to anyone who's walked out here, the Inca managed to bring water here; it's hard to see where it's coming from or going to.

 You just have to live with the company.

 Spot the Americans?